AdobeDocs/experience-manager-brand-portal.en/help/using/accelerated-download.md

 ## Using file accelerator on Microsoft&reg; Edge browser {#using-file-accelerator-on-microsoft-edge-browser}

-Microsoft&reg; Edge runs in Enhanced Protected Mode (EPM) preventing communication with the Aspera Connect server, while on same private network or with a Trusted Site.
+Microsoft&reg; Edge runs in Enhanced Protected Mode (EPM) preventing communication with the Aspera Connect server, while on the same private network or with a Trusted Site.
 Therefore, a pop- up shows up every time a connection with the server is being established.

 ![](assets/switchapps-msedge.png)

-To use accelerated download functionality on Microsoft&reg; Edge, remove the Brand Portal site from the trusted site list.
+To use accelerated download functionality on Microsoft&reg; Edge, remove the Brand Portal site from the Trusted Site list.

 1. Open the Control Panel (**[!UICONTROL Window key + X]**, then select **[!UICONTROL Control Panel]**).
 1. Go to **[!UICONTROL Network and Internet]** > **[!UICONTROL Internet Options]**.
 Click the **[!UICONTROL Security]** tab.
 1. Click the **[!UICONTROL Trusted sites zone]**, then click **[!UICONTROL Sites]**.
-1. Remove Brand Portal site from the list.
+1. Remove the Brand Portal site from the list.

 ## Aspera Connect client Preferences {#aspera-connect-client-preferences}

-There are a few useful preferences which can be set in IBM&reg; Aspera Connect Client preference by right-clicking the icon and selecting **[!UICONTROL Preferences]**.
+There are a few useful preferences that can be set in IBM&reg; Aspera Connect client preference by right-clicking the icon and selecting **[!UICONTROL Preferences]**.

 ![](assets/download_assets_frombrandportalimg19.png)